piiamt/Notes/chapter_2.md

 Each variable is like a pad of sticky notes.
 You can write on the front sheet, and when you want, you can rip that sheet off, and write something (possibly different) on the newly exposed sheet.
 The variable name holds the information on the currently showing sticky note.

 #### Operators
-You are familar with multiple binary operators (meaingin they work on two items at once).
+You are familar with multiple binary operators (meaning in they work on two items at once).
 Multiplication * , Division / , Addition + , Subtraction - .

 Does order mater with the operands of an operator?  (the order of the items that are passed to the operator?)